Plans

 Barcelona.
 May 24 and 25

-The Barcelona + L'H + Territory Open Workshops celebrate their 32nd edition, bringing local art, crafts, design, and creative creation within reach of the public.
-This weekend, you can learn about workshops, schools, and centers where disciplines such as paper arts, audiovisuals, 3D printing, biomaterials, ceramics, product design, sculpture, printing, jewelry, furniture, fashion and accessories, painting, restoration, textiles, and glass, among others, are practiced.
-Visits are free, but reservations must be made directly at the workshop for activities.
+Open Workshops Bcn + L'H + Territori celebrates its 32nd edition, bringing local art, crafts, design, and creative work to the public.
+This weekend, visitors can explore workshops, schools, and cultural centers where disciplines such as paper arts, audiovisuals, 3D printing, biomaterials, ceramics, product design, sculpture, printmaking, jewelry, furniture, fashion and accessories, painting, restoration, textiles, and glass, among others, are practiced.
+Visits are free, but reservations are required and can be made directly with the workshop for activities.

 Barcelona.
 May 23-25

-The Eixample's main festival features the Modernist Fair, featuring period artifacts, food, clothing, music, and decorative elements, demonstrations of ancient crafts, shows, and open-air cinema, among other activities.
-There will also be concerts, public speeches, human towers, and cabarets.
+The Eixample Right district's main festival presents the Modernist Fair, featuring period artifacts, food products, clothing, music, and decorative items, demonstrations of traditional crafts, performances, and open-air cinema, among other attractions.
+There will also be concerts, proclamations, human towers (castellers), and cabarets.

 Barcelona.
 May 23-25

-The Món Llibre festival will celebrate its 20th edition from May 23rd to 25th with a program focused on literature and play that will take place across various venues in Barcelona.
-The festival, aimed at children between 0 and 12 years old, will have a large exhibition at the CCCB (Centre for Children's Play).
-This year, Món Llibre's management has been renewed by Anna Juan and Piu Martínez, and it is focusing on children's and young adult literature, moving away from the performing arts, which had a strong presence in previous editions.
-The festival will feature two reading rooms, where books will be transformed into games.
-There will also be workshops in lithography, engraving, and illustration, among others, to encourage children's creativity, and a space for young people.
+The Món Llibre festival will celebrate its 20th edition from May 23 to 25 with a program focused on literature and play, taking place in various venues across Barcelona.
+The festival, aimed at children aged 0 to 12, will feature a large exhibition at the CCCB (Centro Cultural Barcelona) where visitors can play.
+This year, Món Llibre has a new director, Anna Juan and Piu Martínez, and is shifting its focus to children's and young adult literature, moving away from the performing arts, which played a significant role in previous editions.
+The festival will include two reading rooms where books become games.
+There will also be workshops in lithography, printmaking, and illustration, among others, to encourage children's creativity, as well as a dedicated space for teenagers.

 Literal Fair